glycerine/uart/README.md

 for each unique key.
-However, as the benchmarks below indicate (1440 nsec per lookup for red-black tree, versus 53 nsec for ART), lookups can be orders of magnitude faster (27x in that benchmark).
+However, as the benchmarks below indicate (1440 nsec per lookup for red-black tree, versus 53 nsec for ART), lookups can be orders of magnitude faster (27x in that benchmark, for the read-only case).
 As a point of humility, we note that the skip-list measured here was even faster.
 Skip lists do not provide prefix compression,